paquettm/eComH24S1/Internationalization.md

 The file should have the following content:
 ```
 touch messages.po
-find ./app/views -type f -name "*.php" -exec xgettext -j {} \;
+find ./app/views -type f -name "*.php" -exec xgettext --keyword=__ -j {} \;
 mv messages.po messages.pot
 ```
+This will do the following:
+1. create the messages.po file for output
+2. find all php files within the views folder and its subfolders
+3. process each of these files and find all strings enclosed within the `__()` function.
+4. rename messages.po to messages.pot

-Make it executable
+Make the extract script executable
 ```
 chmod +x extract
 ```

 ## Internationalisation (i18n)

-Internationalisation is a long word starting with I, followed by 18 letters and then n, hence it is abbreviated i18n.
+Internationalisation is a long word starting with `i`, ending with `n`, and counting 18 letters in between.
+Hence the abbreviation i18n.
 It is the process of taking an application and making it compatible with localisations.
 Localisations are different translations of your Web applications.

 ### Internationalise your view strings

-For all views, convert the files to output strings from PHP with _("") around all strings excluding the HTML tags containing these strings.
+For all views, convert the files to output strings from PHP with `<?=__('')?>` around all strings excluding the HTML tags containing these strings.
 For example:
 ```
 <html>
 <head><title>Hello World!</title></head>